Alejogb1/job-board/blog-data/plotting-in-fortran-library-guide.md

 id: "plotting-in-fortran-library-guide"
 ---

-Okay so plotting in Fortran right I've been down this road more times than I'd like to admit Back in the day when I was still wrestling with punch cards I had this physics simulation spitting out mountains of numerical data and visualizing it well that was a whole other ballgame Let me tell you it wasn't as straightforward as importing a magic library in Python
+ so plotting in Fortran right I've been down this road more times than I'd like to admit Back in the day when I was still wrestling with punch cards I had this physics simulation spitting out mountains of numerical data and visualizing it well that was a whole other ballgame Let me tell you it wasn't as straightforward as importing a magic library in Python

-Alright so first off Fortran isn’t exactly known for its out-of-the-box graphics prowess It's a number crunching beast not a pixel pushing prodigy But that doesn't mean we're stuck staring at raw data tables forever There are definitely viable options you just need to roll up your sleeves a bit and get your hands dirty
+so first off Fortran isn’t exactly known for its out-of-the-box graphics prowess It's a number crunching beast not a pixel pushing prodigy But that doesn't mean we're stuck staring at raw data tables forever There are definitely viable options you just need to roll up your sleeves a bit and get your hands dirty

 The "classic" approach and I use that term loosely is to use a plotting library that's designed to work well with Fortran often through what we call "binding" These libraries are usually C based or C++ but Fortran is not a lone wolf you can connect with them and leverage them for this purpose It's not the most elegant solution but it gets the job done especially if you’re working with older codebases or specific requirements